Symmetries of spacetime infinitely far away from gravitational fields may hint at new laws of nature

 A better way would be then to install a module this way:

-python install.py develop.
+python setup.py develop.
 This way changes to the git-repository are automatically reflected in your code, with no need to re-install the module.
+To uninstall a module in developer mode:

 A useful module for debbugging in python is "ipdb".
 After placing